 For the Pies:

-- 3 lbs puff pastry (you might end up with some leftover)
+- 3 pounds puff pastry (you might end up with some leftover)

-- 2 small eggs beaten lightly with 1 tbsp of water (egg wash)
+- 2 small eggs beaten lightly with 1 tablespoon of water (egg wash)

 Make the Filling: